janpio/janpio.dev/prisma+planetscale.md

 TODO: How to do this on serverless?

-### No schema changes on the production branch
+### No schema changes on the production branch, or how PlanetScale's branching system works

 Part of their branching concept is that the production branch is protected from schema changes.
 Carelessly changing the schema on a production database is a good way to produce downtime, and you usually should not do it - but often there is no "good" way to avoid it.

-### No shadow database creation
-Planetscale does not let you `CREATE DATABASE` - you should use their web UI to create additional databases, or branches on existing databases.
-This does not match well with Prisma's `migrate dev` that tries to create a "shadow database" to test run your migrations.
-Just create a branch `shadow-database` via the UI and open a connection to that via `pscale connect foo shadow --port 3333` before you use any `prisma migrate` commands.
-Use that as the shadow database by adding `shadowDatabaseUrl = "mysql://root:@localhost:3333/foo"` to your `datasource` block.

-### No foreign keys
-The second super interesting concept they apply are Non-Blocking Schema Changes.

-Fortunately, the two final challenges also can be solved or worked around, until we bake in better support into Prisma itself:

-## Solutions
+TODO Big one #1!

-Prisma currently does not have built in support for Planetscale's branching system, and also does not play well with databases that do not support foreign keys.
+Prisma currently does not have built in support for Planetscale's branching system, but it is easy to use if you first understood it and follow the same steps each time:

-### The branching system
 The first step here definitely is to really understand the new branch workflow.
 As it is a totally new thing, it took me personally a bit to realize that I could not make any schema changes on
 This is how you do it:
 Create a branch, e.g. `foo` from your current `main`